 - max-pkts-per-interval * (max-payload-size + protocol header size)/ Interval to Requested Maximum Bitrate.

 - DetNet flow specification is mapped to the Flow Description information.

+NOTE 3: If the DetNet YANG configuration includes the Max-latency and Max-loss only for the end-to-end flow and not the 5GS specific requirement, the TSCTSF determines the requirements applicable to 5GS (5GS-node-max-latency and 5GS-node-max-loss) based on a pre-configured mapping for the given deployment.